Preparing Your Proposal - Pre-Award: Proposal Preparation & Submission

 To assist faculty in preparing and submitting proposals, the Sponsred Programs divides the proposal process into stages: development, preparation, approvals, processing, and negotiations.
 During each of these stages, the principal investigator (PI) must take into account certain University policies and procedures.
 This section describes the policies, which governs each stage of the process, along with procedural guidelines.
-In addition, Research Administration has included policies and procedures governing two special cases: industry-sponsored clinical trials and sub-contracts.
+In addition, Grants Management has included policies and procedures governing two special cases: industry-sponsored clinical trials and sub-contracts.

 B. University Policy on Submitting Proposals

 Grants Management is responsible for submitting all proposals for grants and contracts for research and other scholarly activities to public agencies (federal, state or local government), private non-profit research organizations and industries.
 The Grants Management staff assists investigators in preparation and submission of all proposals.
 Except for certain fellowships awarded directly to individuals, PI's or program directors may not apply for, or receive, funding directly from sponsoring organization's without receiving University approval.
 ALL PROPOSALS MUST BE PROCESSED THROUGH SPONSORED PROGRAMS AT EITHER THE MAIN CAMPUS OR THE HEALTH SCIENCES CENTER (HSC).